sckangz/GFSC/README.md

 # GFSC
-This is the code for paper "Multi-graph Fusion for Multi-view Spectral Clustering"
+This is the code for paper "Multi-graph Fusion for Multi-view Spectral Clustering" published in Knowledge-based Systems.